 Living in Beverly Hills - Here's What it's Like [Insider's Guide]

 Beverly Hills is clearly the most famous area in Los Angeles County and perhaps Southern California.
-It is both a place (a stand-alone municipality within Los Angeles) and a symbol (the embodiment of the entertainment industry, fame, and wealth.)
+It is both a place (a stand-alone municipality surrounded by Los Angeles) and a symbol (the embodiment of the entertainment industry, fame, and wealth.)

 Generations have been introduced to the city through film cameos and music lyrics, from Irving Berlin’s “White Christmas” to the movie Pretty Woman.
 Even on of the city's zip codes, 90210, is famous; it's possibly the most recognizable in the world since the broadcast of the 90s television series bearing that numeric string in its name.

 But did you know that Beverly Hills is a small town (about 35,000 residents)?
+Technically, it's a suburb of Los Angeles.
 Not many tourists or outsiders would guess that Beverly Hills is a close-knit town.
 Kids grow up, go to Beverly Hills High School (or a private school), and develop the lifelong friendships just like kids anywhere else.
-Admittedly, life here is a little more complex.
-But roots and relationships here run deep.
+Admittedly, life here is a little more affluent and complex.
+But, roots and relationships here run deep.

 As far as the geographical layout of Beverly Hills, it is divided into north and south sections by Santa Monica Boulevard where Pacific Electric once operated streetcars along their Red Line.
 Locals still refer to the northern and southern areas of the city as "north of the tracks" or "south of the tracks."
 North of the tracks refers to the City of Beverly Hills and parts of the City of Los Angeles that reside north of Santa Monica Boulevard up to Mulholland Drive.
 South of the tracks refers to Downtown Beverly Hills and adjacent residential neighborhoods.